gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

     in the population of students that completed their first year at this university.

-    * For *SATM*: There is strong evidence to reject the null hypothesis of no linear relationship between *SATM* and *FYGPA* ($t_{997}=8.04$, p-value < 0.0001)and conclude that, in fact, there is a linear relationship between *SATM* percentile and the first year of college *GPA*, after controlling for the *SATV* percentile, in the population of students that completed their first year at this university.
+    * For *SATM*: There is strong evidence against the null hypothesis of no linear relationship between *SATM* and *FYGPA* ($t_{997}=8.04$, p-value < 0.0001)and conclude that, in fact, there is a linear relationship between *SATM* percentile and the first year of college *GPA*, after controlling for the *SATV* percentile, in the population of students that completed their first year at this university.

-    * Note that neither inference is causal because there was no random assignment of SAT percentiles to the subjects.
-The inferences are also limited to students who stayed in school long enough to get a *GPA* from their first year of college at this university.
+5. Size:

-\indent The model seems to be valid and have predictors with small p-values, but note how much of the variation is not explained by the model.
+    * The model seems to be valid and have predictors with small p-values, but note how much of the variation is not explained by the model.
 It only explains 21.22% \index{R-squared} of the variation in the responses.
 So we found evidence that these variables are useful in predicting the responses, but are they useful enough to use for decisions on admitting students?
-By quantifying the size of the estimated results, we can add to the information about how potentially useful this model might be.
+By quantifying the size of the estimated slope coefficients, we can add to the information about how potentially useful this model might be.
 The estimated MLR model is

-$$\widehat{\text{FYGPA}}_i=0.00737+0.0254\cdot\text{SATV}_i
-+0.0224\cdot\text{SATM}_i\ .$$
+    $$\widehat{\text{FYGPA}}_i=0.00737+0.0254\cdot\text{SATV}_i+0.0224\cdot\text{SATM}_i\ .$$

-So for a 1 percent increase in the *SATV* percentile, we expect, on average, to get a 0.0254 point change in *GPA*, after controlling for *SATM* percentile.
-Similarly, for a 1 percent increase in the *SATM* percentile, we expect, on average, to get a 0.0224 point change in *GPA*, after controlling for *SATV* percentile.
+    * So for a 1 percent increase in the *SATV* percentile, we estimate, on average, a 0.0254 point change in *GPA*, after controlling for *SATM* percentile.
+Similarly, for a 1 percent increase in the *SATM* percentile, we estimate, on average, a 0.0224 point change in *GPA*, after controlling for *SATV* percentile.
 While this is a correct interpretation of the slope coefficients, it is often easier to assess "practical" importance of the results by considering how much change this implies over the range of observed predictor values.

-\indent The term-plots (Figure \@ref(fig:Figure8-15)) provide a visualization of the "size" of the differences in the response variable explained by each predictor. \index{effects plot}
+    * The term-plots (Figure \@ref(fig:Figure8-15)) provide a visualization of the "size" of the differences in the response variable explained by each predictor. \index{effects plot} The *SATV* term-plot shows that for the range of percentiles from around the
-The *SATV* term-plot shows that for the range of percentiles from around the 30^th^ percentile to the 70^th^ percentile, the mean first year *GPA* is predicted to go from approximately 1.9 to 3.0.
+30^th^ percentile to the 70^th^ percentile, the mean first year *GPA* is predicted to go from approximately 1.9 to 3.0.
 That is a pretty wide range of differences in GPAs across the range of observed percentiles.